 By clicking "Yes" to "Have you completed this activity?" in LMS, you are attesting that you have viewed, read, and completed the training activity.

 I. PURPOSE

-The purpose of this training is to provide sworn staff with the proper policies and procedures for responding to life threatening and medical emergencies involving inmates, staff and visitors.
+The purpose of this training is to provide sworn staff with the policies and procedures for responding to a life-threatening medical emergency involving incarcerated persons, staff, and visitors.

 II.
 POLICY